fisher-alice/johnny-five-wiki/Sensor.md

 {
   id: A user definable id value.
 Defaults to a generated uid
   pin: The pin address that the Sensor is attached to
-  mode: The Pin.MODE, Defaults to OUTPUT
-  freq: The frequency in ms of data reads.
-Defaults to 25ms
-  range: The range of voltage value.
-Defaults to 0-1023
   threshold: The change threshold (+/- value).
 Defaults to 1
-  isScaled: A boolean flag that idenifies whether this sensor's value is being scaled,

   boolean: Voltage value scaled to a boolean.
 READONLY
-  raw: The raw voltage reading.
+  raw: Voltage value (0-1023).
 READONLY
-  constrained: Voltage reading constrained to 0-255.
+  constrained: Voltage reading constrained to 8 bit values (0-255).
 READONLY
   scaled: Voltage reading scaled to user defined range.
 READONLY
   value: Voltage reading, either raw or scaled.
 READONLY }